LTUC/amman-dotnet-401d2/curriculum/class-17/README.md

-# Class 17
+# Class 19

 ## Learning Objectives

-1. A student will learn how to test methods within services of an MVC web application
+1. The student will learn how to use join tables in association with APIs.
-1. A student will know how to utilize view models when searching and sorting data.
+1. The student will learn how to test HTTP status codes within an API.

 ## Lecture Outline

-1. Review the Repository Architectural design pattern
+1. Code Review
-1. Testing in XUnit our Interfaces
-1. Follow the reading tutorial of View Models and Search/Filtering
+   - What is an API?
+   - What does REST stand for?
+   - When someone says an API is RESTful, what does that mean?
+1. Build off of yesterday's code
+   - Add a 2nd controller
+1. Test APIs
+   - Demonstrate how to test api endpoints